Prince Harry, Duke of Sussex: Marriage and family

 In mid-2016, Harry began a relationship with American actress Meghan Markle.
 According to the couple, they first connected with each other via Instagram, though they have also said that they were set up on a blind date by a mutual friend in July 2016.
-On 8 November, eight days after the relationship was made public by the press, Harry directed his communications secretary to release a statement on his behalf to express personal concern about pejorative and false comments made about his girlfriend by mainstream media and internet trolls.
-In September 2017, Harry and Markle first appeared together in public at the Invictus Games in Toronto.
+On 8 November, eight days after the relationship was made public by the press, Harry directed his communications secretary to release a statement on his behalf expressing concern about pejorative and false comments made about his girlfriend by mainstream media and internet trolls.
+In September 2017, Harry and Markle made their first public appearance together at the Invictus Games in Toronto.
 Their engagement was announced on 27 November 2017 by Harry's father.
-The announcement prompted generally positive comments about having a mixed-race person as a member of the royal family, especially in regard to Commonwealth countries with populations of blended or native ancestry.
+The announcement prompted generally positive commentary about having a mixed‑race person as a member of the royal family, particularly in Commonwealth countries with populations of blended or native ancestry.

 On the morning of the wedding, Queen Elizabeth II conferred the title of Duke of Sussex upon Harry; Markle became Duchess of Sussex through her marriage to him later that day.
-The marriage ceremony was held at St George's Chapel, Windsor Castle on 19 May 2018.
-The couple later revealed in the 2021 television interview Oprah with Meghan and Harry that, three days prior to the ceremony, they had privately exchanged vows in their garden, in the presence of the Archbishop of Canterbury.
-However, this earlier exchange of vows was not an official religious or legally recognised marriage.
+The ceremony was held at St George's Chapel, Windsor Castle on 19 May 2018.
+The couple later revealed in the 2021 television interview Oprah with Meghan and Harry that, three days before the ceremony, they had privately exchanged vows in their garden in the presence of the Archbishop of Canterbury.
+This earlier exchange of vows was not an official religious or legally recognised marriage.